franciscoengenheiro/concurrent-problem-sets/README.md

 We could think similarly about the *Producer Thread* requests, where if a *Producer Thread* gives up, either by timeout or interruption, not only it should remove its request from the *producer requests queue*, but also it should signal the next *Producer Threads* in the queue and complete their request if it could be completed.
+But in this case,
+it's different
-But in this case, it's different because the *Producer Thread* that gave-up cannot signal since the request that it represents is the same as all other *Producer Thread* requests.
+because the *Producer Thread* that gave-up submitted a request that is equals to all other *Producer Thread* requests, and as such, it cannot assume that the next *Producer Thread* request in the queue can be completed.

 #### Normal execution:
 - A thread calls `tryEnqueue` and expects to enqueue a message within the given timeout.